18F/deploy-ttslicenses/README.md

 # Scripts
 The build.sh script contains all of the commands to deploy a new docker instance.
 All of the database connection information has been removed and wil need to be popluated before it is run.

-The manifest.yml is required by CloudFoundry.
+The manifest.yml is required by CloudFoundry for a successful deployment.

 # Post Deployment